 SIMRES

 The Saturna Island Marine Research and Education Society (SIMRES) maintains several hydrophones along the BC coast as part of the Whale Sound Network.
-This network collaborates to enable scientific quantification of how the ocean soundscape is changing.
+This network collaborates to enable scientific assessment of how the ocean soundscape is changing.
 Since 2015, hydrophones have been placed in Boundary Pass at two different locations, East Point and Monarch Head (SIMRES, 2020).
 The annotated data provided were from the East Point Hydrophone located off the southeasternmost point of Saturna Island.
 From June through October 2022, Southern Resident killer whales (SRKW) were both acoustically detected and visually sighted 13 times by nearby citizen scientists from the Southern Gulf Islands Whale Sighting Network (SGIWSN) and student researchers from Simon Fraser University.

 The goal of this annotation effort was to determine how vessel noise impacts SRKW acoustic behavior in Boundary Pass.
 The annotated dataset includes 13 hours and 40 minutes of SRKW acoustic activity and call types were identified from all three SRKW pods, J, K, and L. The duration of acoustic events varied and ranged from 5 minutes to 190 minutes.